 Before reading further, if you haven’t done so, catch up with Part 1 here.
-At Battleground, with their father in their corner, Cody Rhodes and Goldust challenged The Shield members Seth Rollins and Romain Reigns, with Dean Ambrose in their corner.
-The stakes were high; if the Rhodes boys won, they would reclaim their jobs in WWE, but if they lost, not only would they remain unemployed but their father’s contract with the company would be terminated as well.
-After nearly 14 minutes, Cody planted Rollins with the Cross Rhodes, securing the win for his family in a feel-good moment.
+At Battleground, with their father in their corner, Cody Rhodes and Goldust challenged The Shield members Seth Rollins and Romain Reigns.
+Dean Ambrose was in their corner.
+The stakes were high.
+If the Rhodes boys won, they would reclaim their jobs in WWE.
+But if they lost, not only would they remain unemployed but their father’s contract with the company would be terminated as well.
+After nearly 14 minutes, Cody planted Rollins with the Cross Rhodes.
+Thus securing the win for his family in a feel-good moment.
 Though Battleground, as a whole, was negatively received by many fans and critics, the general consensus was that The Rhodes Family and The Shield had one of the best matches of 2013.
+We present Cody Rhodes part 2.

 In June, Cody would return to TV as the character known as Stardust.
 Wearing a full-body suit and face paint, Stardust was clearly influenced by Goldust.
-With talks of outer space and the inclination to hiss, similar to Goldust’s deep breath and bite, one couldn’t say that Stardust didn’t stand out.
+With talks of outer space and the inclination to hiss, similar to Goldust’s deep breath and bit.
 Cody’s approach with Stardust, from a public relations standpoint, was old school as well.
 While most wrestlers would make talk show and media appearances in professional attire, Cody dressed and behaved like Stardust, as if the character was a separate entity.
 A number of these appearances are available online and worth watching for those that are curious.

 Stardust and Goldust would become WWE Tag Team Champions once more, but the second union of the brothers in face paint wouldn’t last.
 Tensions arose in 2015, as Stardust became a more dominant personality, even to the point where the mere mention of the name “Cody” drew his ire.
 Stardust would turn on his brother in February, his character becoming even more eccentric than it once was.